Vehicle Theft in Car Sharing: A Major Challenge on the Rise

 Development of vehicle thefts in selected European countries

-The number of vehicles stolen in Europe is on the rise.
+The number of stolen vehicles in Europe is on the rise.

-The number of vehicles stolen in Europe is on the rise.
+The number of stolen vehicles in Europe is on the rise.

 Why are vehicle thefts in car sharing on the rise?

 So why are shared mobility companies being targeted by malicious actors?
-Although there is currently no reliable evidence or studies, initial conclusions can be drawn when examining customer behavior, distinctive characteristics of shared vehicles, and the unique features of car sharing businesses.
+Although there is currently no reliable evidence or studies, initial conclusions can be drawn when examining customer behavior, distinctive characteristics of shared vehicles, and the unique features of a car sharing service.
 There are several probable reasons why car sharing vehicles are a popular target for theft and vandalism:

 • Remote parking spaces